pfeifferj/backstage-plugin-analytics-generic/README.md

-# Analytics Module: Forwarder
+# Analytics Module: Generic

-This plugin provides an opinionated implementation of the Backstage Analytics API for publishing events to generic POST endpoints such as knative sinks.
+This plugin provides a generic implementation of the Backstage Analytics API for publishing events to POST endpoints such as knative sinks.

 This module is made to work with backstage's built-in analytics plugin.
 The usage guide to start tracking analytics for your plugins can be found here: https://backstage.io/docs/plugins/analytics/